aolarte/http-mock/README.md

 * `--error=/fail:bad` Listen on `/fail` and return a 503 error with text `bad`
 * `--delay=/hello:1000` Delay responses to `/hello/` by 1 second.
 * `--error-rate=/hello:30` Return an error (500) 30% of the times `/hello/` is invoked.
+* `--auth=GCP_ID` Use a GCP ID Token when calling proxy target URL.
+Requires the code to find the GCP credentials.
+User credentials are not supported, only Metadata Server or GCP Service Account file set via `GOOGLE_APPLICATION_CREDENTIALS` (insecure).

 ## Developing